wp-media/wp-rocket-helpers/README.md

 ## How to use

-Each sub-folder in this repository contains at least 2 files:

-- a PHP file
-- a ZIP file

-The PHP file is for you code-savvy people to be able to take a look at what the plugin does.
+Each sub-folder in this repository contains at least 1 PHP file.
+This is for you code-savvy people to be able to take a look at what the plugin does.
 The ZIP file is for downloading.

+Next to any sub-folder there is a ZIP file of the same name.
+That’s the one you want to install in WordPress.

 ### Installation

-- Download the ZIP file from a sub-folder.
+- Download one of the ZIP files from this repository.
 - Don’t unpack it!
 If your browser unpacks it automatically (can happen e.g. with Safari), you will have to re-ZIP it before proceeding.
 - Install the ZIP file through your WordPress admin interface: Go to _Plugins→Add&#160;new→Upload_, upload the ZIP file and activate the plugin.